 Data loss: a term that is used when personally identifiable data is lost, inappropriately accessed or corrupted, either by accident or on purpose.
 This could either be a breach of the Data Protection Act or an inappropriate breaking of confidentiality.

-Data Sharing: The disclosure of data from one or more organisations to another organisation or organisations, or the sharing of data between different parts of a single organisation.
+Data sharing: The disclosure of data from one or more organisations to another organisation or organisations, or the sending of data between different parts of a single organisation.
 This can take the form of routine data sharing, where the same data sets are shared between the same organisations for an on-going established purpose; and exceptional, one-off decisions to share data for a specific purpose.

 Data Sharing Contract and Agreements: a group of documents that sets out the common set of rules to be adopted by the various organisations involved in data sharing.
 A data sharing contract establishes the rules that will apply to the processing of any data by partner organisations.
 A data sharing agreement relates to the flow of data between partner organisations for a specific purpose.
 There is often one data sharing contract and multiple data sharing agreements between partner organisations.